-The Company's internal control over financial reporting was not subject to attestation by the Company's registered public accounting firm pursuant to the rules of the SEC that permit the Company, as a smaller reporting company, to provide only management's report in this annual report.
+This report does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
+Management's report was not subject to attestation by our registered public accounting firm pursuant to rules of the SEC that permit us to provide only management's report in this report.